-The ADC366x is a low noise, ultra-low power 16-bit high-speed dual channel ADC supporting sampling rates up to 65 Msps.
+The ADC358x is a low noise, ultra-low power 18-bit high-speed ADC family supporting sampling rates up to 65 MSPS.
 It offers very good DC precision together with IF sampling support which makes it ideally suited for a wide range of applications.
-The ADC366x is equipped with an on-chip internal reference option but it also supports the use of an external, high precision 1.6 V voltage reference or an external 1.2 V reference which is buffered and gained up internally.
+The ADC358x is equipped with an internal reference option but it also supports the use of an external, high precision 1.6 V voltage reference or an external 1.2 V reference which is buffered and gained up internally.
 Because of the inherent low latency architecture, the digital output result is available after only one to two clock cycles.
-Single ended as well as differential input signaling is supported.

 An optional programmable digital down converter enables external anti-alias filter relaxation as well as output data rate reduction.
 The digital filter provides a 32-bit programmable NCO and supports both real or complex decimation.
+The internal DDC mux enables use of two decimation filters with independent NCOs for dual band support (using channel B output interface).

-The ADC366x uses a serial LVDS (SLVDS) interface to output the data which minimizes the number of digital interconnects.
+The ADC358x uses a serial LVDS (SLVDS) interface to output the data which minimizes the number of digital interconnects.
 The device supports a two-lane (2-wire), a one-lane (1-wire) and a half-lane (1/2-wire) option.
-The ADC366x includes a digital output formatter which supports output resolutions from 14 to 20-bit.
+The ADC358x includes a digital output formatter which supports output resolutions from 14 to 20-bit.